granzb11/aws-lambda/README.md

 * Run your lambda function locally for dev/testing:
   * INSIDE of the lambda function directory, run: `sls invoke $function-name -l`.
   * The `-l` is for logging.

+> Run `sls invoke --help` for all argument options.
 </details>

 ### Fetching function logs